ruggeri/tech-notes/math/fourier/12-fourier-densities.md

 of `1/T`, then (when properly normalized overall), that should converge to the correct answer as `T` increases.

+(This argument is unclear, but I  expand and clarify below.)

 **What is the normalizer?**

 The normalizer pertains to the difference between measuring time in